amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 ## Non-working Games

-About 10 games are currently not working due to CPU features not yet implemented in the Minimig core.
-Over the past year compatibility has improved a lot, and that trend is likely to continue.
-A few more titles do not work, or are very glitchy, due to other inaccuracies.
+About 10 games are currently not working due to CPU or graphics chipset features not yet implemented in MiSTer's Minimig core.
+Over the past years compatibility has improved a lot, and that trend is likely to continue.
+A few titles do not work, or are very glitchy, due to other inaccuracies.
 This will also hopefully improve over time.
+The launcher will specify when a game is known not to work in the `Notes` section of a given game.

 ## Custom Scripts